rbb-data/starter/README.md

 Adjust the project name/path in the following files: `.env` and `package.json` (see below).

-## TODO:

-- [ ] move map to serach result if it is off screen
-- [ ] add example script for data conversion
-- [ ] add date picker from christmas market map

 ## Folder structure

 Your app lives in `/src`.